-- If you use the Company's secure upload procedures to transmit documents to North American, ensure you have a process in place with respect to any copies of documents you have transmitted - Ensure your business mailing and email addresses are kept updated with the Company
+- Ensure that all desks or cabinets containing files and confidential information are securely locked and accessible only to authorized personnel - If you use the Company's secure upload procedures to transmit documents to North American, ensure you have a process in place with respect to any copies of documents you have transmitted - Ensure your business mailing and email addresses are kept updated with the Company

 Improper disclosure or loss of North American customer information, whether accidental or malicious, must be reported to the Company immediately upon discovery of the disclosure or loss.
 This may occur, for example, if you experience unauthorized access, loss or theft of your computer, paper files, CDs, or other media containing customers' non-public private information, or if such information is sent to an unintended address, fax number or email address.
-To report a security breach, contact the North American Information and Security Department at 800-843-3316.
+To report a security breach, contact the North American Information and Security Department at 800-800-3656.